iivanoo/covid-apps-observer/data/data_custom_analysis/reports/resources/gov.nyc.hra.SelfService___2.4/report.md

 > Fast and easy to use.<br> :date: __2020-10-24 06:00:31__

 > This app is convenient and accurately displays and explains the content.<br> :date: __2020-10-24 05:49:54__

-> New update the new version is not working for me.
-Having login and troubleshoot issues.
-Its weird.
-Why did u guys update this app without test runs.
-Smh unbelievable<br> :date: __2020-10-24 02:58:29__

-> Me encanta esta aplicación.<br> :date: __2020-10-24 01:33:40__